 12. What will you do when you’re really good at reading Zen literature?

-After giving a lecture about how to read Zen literature in the Club None Class, a course designed for disciples of None Zen Center, Shifu (teacher) Linda said, “You’ve learned how to read Zen literature.
+After giving a lecture on how to read Zen literature in the Club None Class, a course designed for disciples of None Zen Center, Shifu Linda said, “You’ve learned how to read Zen literature.
 If you follow my instructions, you will read better and better.
-Now I have a question for you.
-What will you be or what will you do when you’re really good at reading Zen literature?”
+Now, I have a question for you: what will you be or what will you do when you’re really good at reading Zen literature?”

 Shifu Linda laughed out loud, then sighed, “You all are not Zen-ish at all.”